gbenroscience/gotermchat/README.md

 Modes of operation:

-The server by default braodcasts to every one connected to it.
+The server by default broadcasts to every one connected to it.
 However, private messages can be sent even from the terminal by doing:

 ```<pr:080xxxxxx>``` where ```080xxxxxx``` is the phone number of the person you want to message.